9 Free Budgeting Apps to Help You Manage Your Expenses (2025)

 With its simple, no-frills interface, Money Manager is ideal if you’re looking to budget efficiently with minimal fuss.
 Its double-entry bookkeeping system records all transactions across your accounts while its handy calendar view lets you review your spending weekly or monthly.
 Clear and organised charts show categorised spending breakdowns like loans and insurance, and you can set budgets for each category.
 You can also arrange automatic debit for credit or debit card bills by linking your card.

-New updates include the ability to edit currency exchange rates and delete your autocomplete history.
-The free version comes with plenty of features already, while the paid version requires you to make a one-time in-app purchase—this gets you no ads and unlimited assets.
+You also have the ability to edit currency exchange rates and delete your autocomplete history.
+The free version comes with plenty of features already, while the paid version (S$8.98) requires you to make a one-time in-app purchase for lifetime use.
+This paid version gets you no ads, access to the PC version for web use, and unlimited assets.
+On the free version, your assets are limited to 15.

 Image: Google Play